Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 Strategy #3: Take a Step Back

 If your dog is too revved up to listen to your commands, you are exposing her too close to the other dogs.
 You really need to step back a bit to regain some control.
-Keeping her too close to other dogs creates three precise problems:
+Keeping her too close to other dogs creates three different problems:

-- By walking your dog very closely to other dogs your dog feels more compelled to fulfill its desire.
-This means your likeliness of being pulled and dragged is much higher and the other dogs are more likely to come closer.
+- By walking your dog very close to other dogs, your dog feels more compelled to fulfill its desire.
+This means that the likelihood of your being pulled and dragged is much higher and the other dogs are more likely to come closer.
 The more your dog gets to pull or the more other dogs come closer, the more your dog will be rewarded.
 Rewards tend to reinforce behavior, and therefore, the behavior will put roots and become hard to extinguish over time.
 Your dog's mind will reason this way '' pulling makes me meet and mingle with other dogs, and therefore, I will continue to behave this way''.
 This creates a vicious cycle which is hard to extinguish.

 - Walking your dog too close to other dogs will ultimately put up your dog to fail, while you really want to put your dog up for success.
 Working your dog over the threshold, will not help your dog learn anything other than bad behaviors.
 Dogs learn best when they are put into a situation where they can cognitively function.